My Family Owns a Grocery Store. The Supply Chain Is a Real Problem.

 People have been amazing.
 We’ve maybe run across one or two grumpy people who do not want to listen to anything we say, but overall, everybody has been really great about all the new health and safety measures.
 That’s in Los Altos.
 San Mateo has had more, one or two more grumpy people.
 People are generally understanding.

-Our stores haven’t gotten a frozen load in two stores in two and a half weeks.
+Our stores haven’t gotten a frozen load in two stores in 2½ weeks.
 If I could get some frozen in, I would be super happy.
 And I haven’t seen toilet paper in a while.
 We’re contacting one of the vendors that services our commercial kitchen about individually wrapped toilet paper.
-This isn’t about making money, it’s about trying to get people what they need.
+This isn’t about making money; it’s about trying to get people what they need.
 We’re going through every avenue possible to find food.
-Our grocery buyer has reached out to restaurant supply companies that usually supply much larger commercial-sized packaging with the hope that they may have smaller can sizes.
+Our grocery buyer has reached out to restaurant supply companies that usually supply much larger commercial-size packaging with the hope that they may have smaller can sizes.
 Maybe we’ll get lucky.

 Produce has been great.
 The produce supply chain has really held up well.
 The people who usually sell to restaurants are now able to sell some of that product to us, so at least it’s not going to waste.